 I am a big fan of podcasts.
 Whether I’m on a run, cooking dinner, mowing the lawn, or driving to work, I am always listening to something.
 And the more I listen, the more I realize they offer so much more than simple entertainment.

-The amount of podcasts out there is absolutely incredible.
-There is literally something for everyone.
+The wide array of podcasts out there today is absolutely incredible.
+I promise you, there is something for everyone.
+Want to increase your productivity and time management?
+Check out the I’m Busy Being Awesome podcast!
 Do you want to know how the sun works or why we can’t find Amelia Earhart?
 Check out Stuff You Should Know.
 Are you interested in key political issues of the day?
 Tune in to The New Yorker’s Politics and More.
 From financial advice to pro wrestling (seriously), and happiness guides to random history facts, your choices for podcasts are virtually endless.

 One of the things that I love the most about podcasts is the wide variety of people, opinions, and ideas available to you at the press of a button.
 With our society growing increasingly divided, reaching out and exploring different beliefs, seeing another’s perspective, and simply opening our eyes to new possibilities is exactly what our world needs right now.

 Listening to a podcast while cooking dinner, however, is a completely different story.
 When I mowed the lawn last Sunday, for example, I learned about the chaos theory and how it changed the universe…so that’s pretty cool.